Introduction

 For example:

-- The country of manufacture may impose export controls
+- The country of manufacture may impose export controls.

-- Transit countries may apply transshipment restrictions
+- Transit countries may apply transshipment restrictions.

-- The importing country may require import permits
+- The importing country may require import permits or approvals.

 United States – ITAR & EAR